mlettini/matthewlettini.me/src/work/forecast.md

 Through extensive research, we learned that many customers typically plan their teams with clunky spreadsheets.
 These sheets lack the ability to quickly pivot when plans change and are frequently out-of-date.
 It’s a heavy-handed approach we wanted to modernize.

-We spent about a year creating Forecast with beta customers and prototyping different design solutions.
-We ended up with a design that is heavily influenced by applications like Garageband, offering a visual and fluid experience for managing a team’s time.
+We spent about a year prototyping different Forecast designs with beta customers.
+We found a solution in a design that’s heavily influenced by editing software like Garageband, offering a visual and fluid experience.
 It supports options like click-and-drag, splitting, moving, timeline shifting, zooming, real-time updating, and more.
-These features combine to bring real flexibility to the scheduling process.
+These features combine to bring real flexibility to managing a team’s time.

 We also played with various trade-offs around scheduling projects versus scheduling people, and ended up creating two views of the same information.
 Customers can seamlessly flip between the two depending on what questions they need answers to (e.g. “What work is coming down the pipe?” versus “Who has availability next month?”).